Zubax/bro/README.md

 what software and online services to use, etc), desirable personality traits, and so on.

 To invoke Bro you just say `bro` confidently.
+If you want to resume a previous session, use `bro --resume`.

 Currently, the recommended practice is to give Bro a separate virtual machine with the most recent Ubuntu LTS, configure a narrow screen resolution, ssh there and run Bro, possibly in a terminal multiplexer like tmux or screen.